Types of Available Awards

 |Loan Program||Eligibility||Amount||Where to Apply|

 NOTE: Repayment begins 6 months after you graduate or fall below half-time status.
-You have up to 10 years to repay the loan.
+The default repayment length is ten years.
 There is a 1.057% origination fee (for the federal government) deducted proportionately from your loan proceeds.
-The 2020-2021 interest rate is 2.75% for undergraduate student loans and 4.30% for graduate student loans.
+The 2022-2023 interest rate is 4.99% for undergraduate student loans and 6.54% for graduate student loans.

 NOTE: Direct loans may be subsidized or unsubsidized or a combination.
 A subsidized loan is such that interest does not accrue while the borrower is in school.
 An unsubsidized loan is such that the borrower must make interest-only payments while in school or allow interest payments to be added to the principal.

-more than $5,500 subsidized.
-The borrowing limit for
+seniors, with no more than $5,500 subsidized.
+The borrowing limit for dependent undergraduate

 Independent students or students whose parents cannot borrow under the Federal Direct PLUS Loan Program: The subsidized and unsubsidized maximum per year is $9,500 for freshmen, $10,500 for sophomores, and $12,500 for juniors and seniors.
 The borrowing limit for independent undergraduate students is $57,500, with no more than $23,000 subsidized.